gabeklein/expressive-mvc/README.md

 }
 ```

-## Spawning with props
+<h2 id="concept-provider-props">Spawning with props</h2>

-Hey, we remember [`Model.using()`]() right?
+Hey, we remember [`Model.using()`](#concept-external) right?
 When given a Model directly, Provider inherits the same behavior!
-Any other props given applied to it are forwarded to the instance and tracked per-render.
+Any other props given applied to it are forwarded to the instance and watched.

 ```jsx
 const MockFooBar = (props) => {